 Klingsor, and therefore the tonality of period 1), and since material from earlier in the act returns in reminiscence during these two periods, this act can also

 be seen as an example of arch form.
 As can the entire opera, through the parallelism of acts 1 and 3, a structural aspect that Parsifal shares with

 Tristan und Isolde.

 Diatonic and Chromatic

-motives in Parsifal is governed and conditioned by the contrast of chromaticism and diatonicism: the chromaticism that conveys the deceptions of
+Parsifal is governed and conditioned by the contrast of chromaticism and diatonicism: the chromaticism that conveys the deceptions of Klingsor's

-Klingsor's kingdom also expresses the anguish of Amfortas, while the expressive range of the diatonicism reaches from the naive simplicity of Parsifal's motif to
+kingdom also expresses the anguish of Amfortas, while the expressive range of the diatonicism reaches from the naive simplicity of Parsifal's motive to the

 motives are both chromatic - an insignificant characteristic in itself, because it is so general - creates a dramatic association between them.
 The connection